 There are a few barracks which are open so you can take a look at the interior.
 Even without the many people which were packed in one barrack a visit of the inside gives you an idea under which circumstances the prisoners lived in the camp.

-At the end of the Camp road you find the Crematorium area.
-The area behind the buildings was used as an execution site used to shot Soviet prisoners of war and Gestapo prisoners.
+At the end of the Camp road, you find the Crematorium area.
+The area behind the buildings was used as an execution site used to shoot Soviet prisoners of war and Gestapo prisoners.

 Today the area is the main place of remembrance and cemetery in the Dachau Concentration Camp Memorial Site.